Automattic/wp-calypso/client/components/action-card/README.md

   - **Required:** `no`
   - **Default:** `undefined`

-An illustration to show on the card
+The URL of an illustration to show on the card